RarelyCharlie/rarelycharlie.github.io/_chat/chat01.md

   - 25 I am so happy and excited to be able to chat with you.
 - 2M Hi, I'm Bee.
 - 1M I need some advice.
-- 2Q Choose how to respond:
+- 0Q Choose how to respond:
   - 26 Wonderful!
 I can assure you that all my advice is the very best advice.
-  - 34 Oh, Bee sweetie, just tell me what you need.
+  - 34 Oh, Bee my sweetie, just tell me what you need.
   - 7 OK
 - 1I It's OK to need advice, obviously...
 - 0I ...but let's try to find out more.